Grant Single Subscription Permissions

 az role assignment create --role "$roleName" --assignee "$spId" --scope "/subscriptions/$subscriptionId"

-All steps bellow should be executed in the same PowerShell session.
+All steps below should be executed in the same PowerShell session.

 It is recommended to copy and paste the commands one by one to avoid any mistakes.

-The steps bellow assume you have Azure CLI installed and configured with the necessary permissions.
+The steps below assume you have Azure CLI installed and configured with the necessary permissions.

 If you haven't installed Azure CLI yet, you can follow the instructions here.